-As we now head into our 4th year of work on the farm – it has become an integral part of helping us work together as a team to accomplish the long term goals of the farm.
+As we now head into another year of work on the farm – it has become an integral part of helping us work together as a team to accomplish the long-term goals of the farm.

 Mary and I are both big believers in trying to accomplish something every day – no matter what.
 Even if that something is just a little part of a much larger task.

 We call it our “Fifteen Minutes-A-Day” philosophy.
 With each of us juggling the demands of careers, and having four busy teenagers – time is usually the one thing that is most difficult to come by.
 So if we waited around for one of those rare, “all-day off, the sun is shining, the stars are aligned” kind of perfect days to get things done – I’m pretty sure nothing ever would! 🙂

 So instead – we decided long ago to work at least 15 minutes at something for the farm every day.
 It keeps things manageable, keeps them moving, and quite honestly – works for us!
 After all – if your really honest with yourself – you can always squeeze in 15 minutes of your day to do something you love.

 I think it all started a few years back at one of our first projects – the building of our barn.
 It seemed so overwhelming in the beginning to attempt to tear down two old barns to rebuild into ours.
 But little by little, each day – we worked at it.

 One day it would be removing siding or floorboards from one of the old barns, another day it might be sinking a few posts for the new one.
 Whatever it was – we just kept at it.
 It wasn’t a single day or week’s accomplishment that created it.
 It was a series of working at least 15 minutes every single day at something.
 Sure, there were days when we got a few extra hours in here or there…but key was all of those little work sessions adding up the completed barn.
 The trick, as with almost anything, was simply persistence.